 Foundations of Finance

-Your successful career in finance starts here!
+Your success in finance starts here!

 By attending this program you will learn the main principles underlying corporate finance, and gain practical experience with real-world applications through case studies and spreadsheet exercises.

 Project and company valuation

 Financial structure design

 Learn to identify and forecast the key drivers of a company’s (or project’s) future cash flows and risks, with the ultimate goal of making value-enhancing financial decisions

 Gain a broad set of skills to succeed in equity valuation, investments, and in acquisitions

 Deepen your knowledge of risk management and learn how to manage financial and non-financial risks

 Understand how valuation and value creation can be affected by corporate sustainability and social responsibility.

 Foundations of Finance is taught using a blended learning approach – combining traditional in-residence classroom teaching with web-based learning and reducing time spent away from the office and home: 80% of the program will be taught in a classic classroom (“in-residence”) setting, with an additional 20% being incorporated in web-based learning materials.
 The majority of the web-based learning will be completed as preparation for the in-residence classroom time, ensuring all participants come together with the same pre-requisite knowledge about financial concepts.